 Employing a technique known as SSH (Secure Shell) tunnelling this article describes how to securely access files on a remote computer using AFP (Apple Filing Protocol) and share that computer’s screen using VNC (Virtual Network Computing).

 There are occasions when we want to make a computer on a home/local area network (LAN) accessible externally on the Internet.
-For example, remotely connecting to a networked computer using SSH or remotely accessing a web site residing on a networked computer.
+For example, remotely connecting to a LAN computer using SSH or remotely accessing a web site residing on a LAN computer.

-Each device connected to a local network is assigned a dynamic IP address.
-There are occasions though when a a static IP address is needed instead.
-For example, port forwarding requires the destination computer on a local network to have a static IP address.
+Each computer connected to a local network is assigned a dynamic IP address.
+On occasion it’s useful, if not essential, to assign a static IP address instead.
+As an example, port forwarding requires the destination computer on a local network to have a static IP address.

-Using Mac OS X Lion 10.7.1, here are two ways of assigning a static IP address to a computer on a local network.
+Using OS X Lion 10.7.1, I’ll describe two ways of assigning a static IP address to a computer on a local network.